lanterndata/docs/010-develop/040-distance.md

 # Calculate Distance

+This section provides examples of how to calculate the distance between vectors and rows in a table.
+The examples use the `books` table with the `book_embedding` column, which contains the embeddings of books.

+## Overview

-Currently we support the following distance functions and distance operators:
+Currently we support the following distance functions and distance operators for calculating the distance between vectors.

 ```table
 | Distance metric | Distance function| Distance operator | Supported data types         |